moeariyoshi/moeariyoshi/README.md

 I am a third-culture-kid who grew up in France, Bangladesh, and the US (Hawaii).
 I love meeting new people with different values because I believe in what is learned from the challenges.

+I have an intense drive to learn and will learn new languages just by seeing code!

 ## 💪🏻  Current Projects

 - [ ] Finishing making my Angular portfolio